hberberoglu/wp-favorite-posts/readme.txt

 == Changelog ==

+= Coming up...

+Import old plugin settings from prior to 1.7.1, if exist (automatic) and new not already set.

+Stats admin dashboard widget.

+Thumbnail image montage (if thumb used)

+	Make file name on click of View Favourite's button.
+	Insert file name as feature image for favourite's page (requires ability to select page used for favourites).
+	Make feature image (PHP).
+Store image in Feature Montage Gallery

 = 2.1.0 (2016-11-15) =

+Released by leehodson

 *	Enhancement: Moved templates into /templates directory.
 * Enhancement: Moved Most Favorite Posts list into its own template ()